Christian Keathley & Jason Mittell – Workshop Co-Directors:

-Christian Keathley (Ph.D. in Film Studies, University of Iowa; M.F.A. in Film/Video Production, School of the Art Institute of Chicago) is Associate Professor and Chair of Film & Media Culture at Middlebury College.
+Christian Keathley (Ph.D. in Film Studies, University of Iowa; M.F.A. in Film/Video Production, School of the Art Institute of Chicago) is Professor of Film & Media Culture at Middlebury College.
 He is the author of Cinephilia and History, or The Wind in the Trees (Indiana University Press, 2005), the forthcoming The Mystery of Otto Preminger (Indiana University Press), and numerous journal articles and book chapters.
 Keathley’s videographic production work has been screened at a variety of international locations, including: the Society for Cinema and Media Studies (SCMS) annual conference (2006 & 2011); the ‘Media in Transition’ conference at MIT (2009); as guest speaker at the University of London Screen Studies Group (2012); as keynote presenter at the University of Antwerp conference on ‘Photogenie and Cinephilia’ (2012); as keynote presenter at the University of Pittsburgh conference on ‘Cinephilia/ Cinephobia’ (2012); and at the Deutschese Filminstitut Filmmuseum conference on ‘The Audiovisual Essay: Practice & Theory’ in Frankfurt (2013).
 He is the author of two publications directly relevant to this workshop: “La Camèra Stylo: Film Scholarship and the Video Essay” in the volume The Language and Style of Film Criticism (Routledge, 2011) and “Teaching the Scholarly Video Essay” in Frames vol. 1 (special issue, “Film and Moving Image Studies: Reborn Digital”).
 He is a co-editor of [in]Transition.

 Ethan Murphy – Digital Media Specialist:

 Murphy will be present throughout the workshop, giving tutorials on various software platforms and providing general technical and project support.
-As the Digital Media Specialist for the Film & Media Culture Department at Middlebury College (where the workshop will be held), Murphy is thoroughly familiar with the equipment and fully prepared to support the technical needs of the event.
+As the Media Production Specialist for the Film & Media Culture Department at Middlebury College (where the workshop will be held), Murphy is thoroughly familiar with the equipment and fully prepared to support the technical needs of the event.
 Murphy is also a practicing filmmaker and teacher of film production and cinematography.

-Catherine Grant – Guest Presenter:
+Catherine Grant – Guest Mentor:

-Grant, Professor of Digital Media and Screen Studies at Birkbeck, University of London, will be in residence for the second week of the workshops to mentor the participants and discuss her own videographic works.
+Grant, Professor of Digital Media and Screen Studies at Birkbeck, University of London, will be in residence for the second week of the workshop to mentor the participants and discuss her own videographic works.
 A producer of well over 100 videographic critical essays, Grant is also the founder of Film Studies for Free, a co-editor of [in]TRANSITION, and the host of Audiovisualcy, a website that gathers and presents videographic essay works.
 She is the author of a number of articles on videographic criticism, including “Deja-Viewing?
 Videographic Experiments in Intertextual Film Studies” (Mediascape, ULCA’s journal of cinema and media studies), and “The Shudder of a Cinephiliac Idea?
 Videographic Film Studies Practice as Material Thinking” (Aniki: the Portugese Journal of Moving Image Studies).
 See her complete list of publications on these topics here.
-In addition, Grant has for several years taught videographic production at the University of Sussex and elsewhere.
+In addition, Grant has taught videographic production at the University of Sussex and elsewhere.